 - United States v.
 Pinzon (E.D.N.Y.
 2009): Represented criminal defendant at the trial court level.
 Successfully argued for dismissal of original indictment and withdrawal of guilty plea.
 Negotiated plea agreement with the government on superseding indictment.

-Columbia Law School, JD, Senior Editor, Columbia Law Review
+Senior Editor, Columbia Law Review

 Harvard University, AB cum laude in History